Attendees mingle and socialize at a corporate networking event in a bright, contemporary event space.

 Why ROE Matters in Events

-ROE has risen to prominence because it addresses dimensions of success that numbers alone cannot capture.
-It matters because it:
+ROE matters because it addresses dimensions of success that numbers alone cannot capture:

-Balances ROI: financial value is important, but so is the lived value of an event.
+• Balances ROI: financial value matters, but so does the lived value of an event.

 Events with strong ROE are remembered, shared, and replicated—creating ripple effects long after budgets are closed.